Sani-aliyu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-diving deeperinto pointers, arrays and strings
+diving deeper into pointers, arrays and strings